Solar Power Installations & Repairs Toowoomba

 Homebuyers today are increasingly looking for homes that are energy efficient.
 A Real Estate Institute of Australia survey found that over 85% of respondents rated a solar system (without battery storage) would add value to a house.
 To 78% of those surveyed solar would add $10,000+ to the value of a property.

 Correctly marketed, a solar system can add even more value.
 If you can use solar power to secure just a $250 saving to your quarterly electricity bill, this saving equates to being able to borrow an additional $16,500 (at 4.5%pa over 30 years).
 This gives you extra firepower with which to bid for a solar powered house compared to other houses of similar size in the same area without solar.
 The proviso is that your solar system is well branded with bonafide transferable warranty.
-LG offers a 12-year warranty with full parts/labour/shipment and a 25 year performance guarantee with minimal degradation over time, along with the security that comes from dealing with a Fortune 200 global company with AU$57 billion in revenue.
+Tindo offers a 12-year warranty with full parts/labour/shipment and a 25 year performance guarantee with minimal degradation over time, along with the security that comes from dealing with Australia's only solar panel manufacturer (100% owned & designed right here in Australia).

 By installing a solar power system, you can increase the efficiency and appeal of your home, and you will also deliver a degree of certainty to yourself and any future owner in terms of energy costs.

 Can I save on electricity without investing into solar?

 There are a lot of easy, low-cost things that you can do at home to save on your power bills.
 Some tips: